GlotPress/GlotPress/README.md

 # Features

 * Daily update of the glossary for the language in use
-* Remove the loading of social buttons on the website footer
+* Remove the loading of social buttons on the website footer (only for Firefox)
 * Click on the terms with glossary open the consistency tool
 * Add link to the Translation Status Overview with a button to scroll to the language in use
+* Add consistency links on terms
+* Use custom tooltips system
 * Many hotkeys and shortcut

 ## Hotkeys